prantlf/vp/README.md

-      --no-vlang          do not version and publish using v and v.mod --no-node           do not version and publish using npm and package.json --no-rust           do not version and publish using rust and Cargo.toml --no-commit         do not commit the changes during publishing --no-commit-skip-ci do not add [skip ci] to the commit with the changes --no-tag            do not tag the commit during publishing
+      --no-vlang          do not version and publish using v and v.mod --no-node           do not version and publish using npm and package.json --no-rust           do not version and publish using rust and Cargo.toml --no-golang         do not version and publish using go and go.mod --no-commit         do not commit the changes during publishing --no-commit-skip-ci do not add [skip ci] to the commit with the changes --no-tag            do not tag the commit during publishing